Applying for a Blue Badge

 If you're not automatically eligible you'll need to fill in an extra part of the application form to explain why you need a badge.

 The application is more complicated if you're not automatically eligible - you can contact your nearest Citizens Advice for help.

 If you or a child you care for has problems walking

-If you’re applying on behalf of a child over 2 who has problems walking, fill in this section for the application for for them.
+If you’re applying on behalf of a child over 2 who has problems walking, fill in this section of the application form for them.

 You should describe your condition in as much detail as you can.
-Your walking problem has to be caused by a severe and permanent disability.
+Your problems walking have to be caused by a substantial and long term disability.

 Try to estimate how far you can walk without help.
 If you’re not sure, think about how many parked buses you could walk past before you'd start to feel pain or need a rest.
 One bus is about 11 metres long - so if you can only walk past half a bus, you can only walk about 5 metres.
 Write this on your form.